 Joshua has led the work to restore Maine river connectivity, opening some of the region's best habitat to native fish and other wildlife.
-His expertise also helps guide and promote river restoration globally as part of the World Fish Migration Foundation’s steering committee and as an advisor to the European Union’s AMBER International Project.
+His expertise also helps guide and promote river restoration globally as an advisor to TNC Europe’s Freshwater program and the European Union AMBER and MERLIN projects.

 “What we’ve developed in Maine around such amazing natural resources has relevance all around the planet.
 To ensure healthy ecosystems persist through all the current and future planetary changes, we need to be smarter about how we treat the planet and where to focus limited resources to the best effect.”

 Joshua has been focused on a healthier natural environment for the past three decades.
-He has a Bachelor of Arts degree from Bard College and a masters from Yale School of Forestry and Environmental Studies.
-Joshua previously directed The Chesapeake Bay Foundation’s Fox Island Center, was a planner for the National Capital Parks and Planning Commission, and conducted resource inventories for Woodlot Alternatives, Inc.
+He has a Bachelor of Arts degree from Bard College and a master's from Yale School of Forestry and Environmental Studies.
+Joshua previously directed the Chesapeake Bay Foundation’s Fox Island Environmental Education Center, was a planner for the National Capital Parks and Planning Commission and conducted resource inventories for Woodlot Alternatives, Inc.

 Today, most migratory fish species are severely threatened.
-Man-made obstacles like dams, weirs, sluices, and culverts that disrupt the natural flow of rivers and prevent fish from reaching spawning habitat and food sources are a significant contributor to their plight.
-The 2020 Living Planet Index Report for freshwater migratory fish shows a 75% decline in migratory fish since just the 1970’s.
+Man-made obstacles like dams, weirs, sluices and culverts are some of the primary threats.
+Barriers disrupt the natural timing and flow of rivers and prevent or delay fish from reaching critical spawning habitat, accessing food sources, avoiding floods or droughts and finding cool waters during increasingly frequent warming events.
+In 2020, the Living Planet Index Report showed that globally there has been a 75 percent decline in migratory fish populations just since the 1970s.
+Developed places like Europe have experienced more than a 90 percent decline.

-Since those humble beginnings, World Fish Migration Day has grown leaps and bounds, becoming a beloved biennial event featuring local river restoration and appreciation events from around the world.
-The first World Fish Migration Day took place in May 2014 and presented 273 events in 53 countries.
+Since those humble beginnings, World Fish Migration Day has grown leaps and bounds, becoming a beloved biennial event featuring local river restoration celebrations around the world.
+The first World Fish Migration Day in 2014 involved 273 events in 53 countries.
 By 2018, there were 570 events in 63 countries engaging over 200,000 people!
-I helped write an article recently published in the journal of the American Society of Fisheries that describes the impact of this celebration on restoration practitioners, governments, and watershed groups from Korea to Gabon, Bolivia to Finland and the US.

-This year, with the emergence of COVID-19, World Fish Migration Day (normally a spring event) will take place on October 24, 2020.
-There are lots of great events and learning opportunities happening all week, too, including:
+This year, World Fish Migration Day will take place on Saturday, May 21.
+There are tons of great opportunities to get involved, including:

 Twardek, W.M., Wanningen, H., Fernández Garrido, P., Brink, K., Royte, J., Berkhuysen, A., Geenen, B., and Cooke, S.J.
 In press, 2020.
 World Fish Migration Day connects fish, rivers, and people – from a one day event to a broader social movement.
 Fisheries Magazine 00: 000-000